dbatbold/beep/README.md

  SR#    - release time, 0-9, default 4

  Voice:
+ VD     - Computer generated default voice
  VP     - Piano voice
+ VV     - Violin voice (WIP)
- VN     - If a line ends with 'VN', the next line will be
-          played harmony with the line.
+ VN     - If a line ends with 'VN', the next line will be played harmony with the line.

  Chord:
  C#     - Play next # notes as a chord, where # is 2-9.
 For example C major chord is "C3qet"

  Amplitude:
  A#     - Changes current amplitude, where # is 1-9, default is 9